- History Curriculum Map

 - Holocaust Memorial Day

-At the start of each new topic, knowledge organisers are placed in History books for all students.
+At the start of each new topic, knowledge organisers are in their Dimensions books for all students.
 History knowledge organisers provide a summary of the key facts and essential knowledge that pupils need within a unit of work.

 All staff are encouraged to raise questions, seek support and request further training if needed in order to ensure everyone is confident in what they teach.
 Good practice is always shared between staff and all CPD is used to inform teaching and learning across school.
 Staff subject knowledge allows the intentions of our history curriculum to be delivered successfully and we continually strive to build upon the excellent understanding of the expectations of the curriculum that our staff have.